 Robert would sum up his documentary style as telling stories about events, museums, people, wildlife and scenery that can only be found during travels in Tasmania.
 Specifically, the cleanliness and social heritage of the environment, the friendliness and passion of the people they encountered, the beauty of the scenery, the quality of the food and drink, the lively cultural activities and the uniqueness of the wildlife are all part of the special draw that Tasmania has.

 As you can tell, Travels in Tasmania by Robert Stephens sounds well worth watching!
 We did just that and found it very enjoyable, particularly liking Robert’s voice-over and accent.
-Here’s the documentary for you to watch and form your own opinions… which of course we’d love to hear.

-The Story Behind Travels in Tasmania
+Story Behind Travels in Tasmania

 We also asked Robert to reveal a little about himself.
 He writes…